 Restore your grasslands with our expert team.
 We’ll help you.

 Gerhard is a South African veterinarian and farmer.
-He owns and runs a family farm (2,965 acres) near Swartruggens, South Africa, on which he has lived with his wife since the year 2000.
-He is an expert on the application of holistic grazing methods for cattle to regenerate land, having personally implemented them on his farm over a span of more than 10 years with impressively transformational results.
-Gerhard also operates an IVF cattle embryo laboratory.
+He owns and runs a 2,965-acre family farm near Swartruggens, where he has lived since 2000.
+He is an expert in holistic grazing methods for cattle to regenerate land, having applied them on his farm for more than 10 years with excellent results.
+He also operates an IVF cattle embryo laboratory.
+At WildeBeef he will lead implementation of the regenerative grazing methods, including training and building a local practitioner team to scale the work.

-Albert is a marketing consultant and specialist in marketing communications, strategy development and brand activation.
-Albert has worked with various large corporates as marketing manager, project manager and creative director.
-His various projects have involved television production, destination marketing (he’s launched three city brands, including Durban, South Africa), corporate communications and public relations, sports sponsorship and management, etc.
+Albert is a marketing consultant specialising in marketing communications, strategy and brand activation.
+He has worked with large corporates as marketing manager, project manager and creative director.
+His projects have included TV production, destination marketing (launching three city brands, including Durban, South Africa), corporate comms, public relations and sponsorships.
+He will lead WildeBeef’s marketing and branding efforts.

 Restore your grasslands with our expert team.
 We’ll help you.